 400 BC The Indonesians trade with China and India

-8th century AD Civilisation in Indonesia is flourishing.
+8th century AD Civilization in Indonesia is flourishing.
 The kingdom of Sriwijaya exists in south Sumatra.
-The kingdom of Sailandra exists in central Java.
+The kingdom of Sailendra exists in central Java.

 13th century The Sriwijaya Empire breaks up

 Early 15th Century The Majapahit Empire goes into a rapid decline

 1511 The Portuguese capture Melaka

 1602 The Dutch East India Company is founded

 1619 The Dutch capture Batavia

 1799 The Dutch government take over the territories Dutch East India Company

 1825 The Javanese War begins.
 The Dutch take Pelambang in Sumatra.